Family Life and Found Portraiture

 Short Session

-A 3 hour session, this session provides you with a handful of cherished memories, possibly planned around a few intentional activities: morning cuddles with a favorite blanket and a stack of picture books or coverage of your kiddos at the pump track.
-It’s up to you!
-With your session, you’ll receive a slide show and an opportunity to purchase á la carte items with a $100 gift certificate towards your purchase.
+Short sessions are 3 hours long and possibly, but not necessarily, planned around a few intentional activities: morning cuddles with a favorite blanket and a stack of picture books or a family outing.
+It could simply be a found portrait session - an opportunity to create candid portraits of loved ones.
+It’s up to you.
+After your session, you’ll receive a slide show and an opportunity to purchase á la carte items.

 Half-day Session

 A longer session means more natural and intimate photos of you and yours.
 At 6 hours, a half-day session provides an opportunity to tell a fuller story of your life together as a family.
-With your session, you’ll receive a slide show and an opportunity to purchase á la carte items with a $200 gift certificate towards your purchase.
+After your session, you’ll receive a slide show and an opportunity to purchase á la carte items with a $100 gift certificate towards your purchase.

 Full-day Session

-A 10+ hour session, this session begins the moment your kiddos rise sleepy-eyed from bed and ends when lights go out at bedtime.
-With your session, you’ll receive a slide show and an opportunity to purchase á la carte items with a $300 gift certificate towards your purchase.
+A 10+ hour session, this session begins the moment your kiddos rise sleepy-eyed from bed and ends at bed time, when the lights go out.
+After your session, you’ll receive a slide show and an opportunity to purchase á la carte items with a $200 gift certificate towards your purchase.

 Ready to collaborate?